Bibek-2022/API/README.md

 npm run start
 Open http://localhost:8000/news with your browser to see the results of the scrape in your terminal.
 You can also used certain paramters to get news from individual sources.

+## API Endpoint

+/news -> To display all the news on that list climate change /news:[id] -> To list the specific news website

+Enjoy